 Wife of Oedipus.
 Also, mother of Oedipus.
 When the play begins, she no longer believes in the prophecies of seers.
 She tries to convince Oedipus not to worry about what Tiresias says.
 As more evidence points toward the probability that Oedipus has in fact fulfilled a terrible prophecy, she begs him not to dig any further into his past.
 He will not be persuaded.
 Realizing that her son killed her first husband, that she is now married to her son, and that Oedipus is about to bring all of this to light, Jocasta takes her own life.

 The Oedipus Rex quotes below are all either spoken by Jocasta or refer to Jocasta.
 For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:

-Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Oedipus Rex published in 1982.
+Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Oedipus Rex published in 1982.

 Listen to me and learn some peace of mind: no skill in the world, nothing human can penetrate the future.

 Unlock explanations and citation info for this and every other Oedipus Rex quote.